abpframework/abp/docs/en/UI/Angular/Confirmation-Service.md

 - `yesText` is the text of the confirmation button.
 A localization key or localization object can be passed.
 Default value is `AbpUi::Yes`.
 - `messageLocalizationParams` is the interpolation parameters for the localization of the message.
 - `titleLocalizationParams` is the interpolation parameters for the localization of the title.
+- `icon` is the custom class of the icon.
+Default value is `undefined`.
+- `iconTemplate` is the template for icon.
+Default value is `undefined`.

 With the options above, the confirmation popup looks like this: